 - Copy of Homeowners Insurance (if refinancing)

 - Copies of past two Bank Account Statements

 - Copies of past two quarters of any IRA or 401-K Statements

 - Monthly Debt Information (car loans, credit card debt, etc)

 - Divorce Decree (if applicable)

-- Construction Loans (specifications, plans, land survey/plat map, contract, etc)
+- Construction Documents (specifications, plans, land survey/plat map, contract, etc)